Quantum Late-Time Decay and Channel Dependence

 \section{Abstract}

 Quantum mechanics predicts deviations from exponential decay at short and long times, yet experimental evidence is limited.
-We report a power-law tail after $\sim$10 lifetimes in erythrosine~B fluorescence, confirmed by two detectors probing distinct bands but yielding different power coefficients.
+We report a power-law tail after $\sim$10 lifetimes in two fluorescent compounds (erythrosine~B and eosine Y), confirmed by two detectors probing distinct bands but yielding different power coefficients.
 The data match a divergent but normalizable spectral density, and theory predicts oscillations as a future test.
-A novel and general result is that in multichannel QM (and QFT) decay the lifetime is universal, but the late-time deviations exhibit a sizeable time window in which they are channel- (or band-) dependent, a feature consistent with our data.
+A novel and general result is that in multichannel QM (and QFT) decay, the lifetime is universal, but the late-time deviations are channel- (or band-) dependent, a feature consistent with our data.